oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-words-instead-of-digits-for-low-numbers/rule.md

 ---

 Whenever writing numbers for a web<br>audience, it's generally a good idea to use numerals, especially for<br>complicated numbers.
 Numerals are more easily noticed when a page is scanned by<br>a user's eye.
 For example:
-​There are seventy three good reasons to do this.
+There are seventy three good reasons to do this.
 Figure: Bad Example - The number is spelled out.
 There are 73 good reasons to do this.